aimms/documentation/infosec/cloud-platform-azure.rst

 Network defense
 ----------------------
 * Network firewalls protect network traffic, including protection against DDoS attacks.
-* AWS' Web Application Firewalls using the AWS default rule sets to monitor web traffic.
+* Azure *Web Application Firewall* is configured to use the Azure default rule sets to monitor web traffic.
+* The Azure *Kubernetes Cluster* and its access to all components are protected by the web application firewall within *NGINX* and are based on the OWASP-top-10 rule sets.
-* AWS' intrusion detection services, including *Detective* and *GuardDuty*, help detect intrusions.
-AIMMS staff will be alerted 24/7 in case of 'High'  or 'Critical' alerts.
+* Azure’s intrusion detection services, including *Microsoft Defender for Cloud*, help detect intrusions.
+Intercept and AIMMS staff will be alerted 24/7 in case of ‘High’ or ‘Critical’ alerts.

 Logging
 ----------------
-* AWS CloudTrail and AWS Configure are used for logging configuration changes to record all changes to infrastructure configuration.
+* Azure *Log Analytics* and Azure *Table Storage* are used for logging configuration changes to record all changes to infrastructure configuration.
 * User logons, logon failures and other events potentially indicating security incidents are logged by AIMMS PRO.
 * No users have permissions for changing or removing logs.
 * Log retention times: indefinite for audit and security logs, 6 months for our cloud operations tool, 1 month for other application logs.

 Third-party security assessments
 -------------------------------------
 * At least annually the AIMMS Cloud Platform undergoes a third-party security assessment including penetration tests.
 * Any 'critical' or 'high' findings (none to date) are remedied immediately.
 Other findings are addressed within 12 months.
+* Microsoft *Defender for Cloud* continuously scans and reports on the security configuration within Azure, results are represented by a *Secure Score*.

 Incident management
 ----------------------------